tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 {{% /codeblock %}}

 Above you can see an example of a simple dockerfile suited for this building block.
 As with any dockerfile, it starts with the `FROM` instruction, which indicates which [parent image](https://docs.docker.com/build/building/base-images/) is going to be used.
 In this case, the parent image is a popular one that comes with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) pre-installed, a minimalist version of the python distribution platform for data science [Anaconda](https://www.anaconda.com/).
-One of the main advantages of employing this parent image is that it will already contain the elemental components to run python on it without including too many additional elements which may not be of interest for a particular project and may make the container unnecessarily large.
+One of the main advantages of employing this parent image is that it will already contain the elemental components to run python on it without including too many additional elements which may not be of interest for a particular project and may make the container unnecessarily heavy.

 After that the `RUN` instruction, which is used to execute commands within the container, is employed to install jupyter notebook as well as any packages that are necessary to replicate your environment.
 In this particular example, the "pytest" package is the only one that is going to be downloaded.
-Note that miniconda includes already some of the most widely used python packages such as Numpy and Pandas
+Note that miniconda includes already some of the most widely used python packages such as Numpy and Pandas.

+{{% tip %}}

+Alternatively, you could use a Conda `environment.yml` file and the `conda create` command instead of manually specifying all required dependencies as done in the third line of the sample dockerfile.
+However, bear in mind that the details of this alternative approach are not explored in this building block.
+You can read more about it [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

+{{% /tip %}}

 Lastly, the `RUN` instruction is employed again to create a new directory within the image's container that will be used to connect the container filesystem with your pc filesystem.
 Don't worry if you don't fully grasp this now, you will come back at this later in the building block.

 Feel free to use this example dockerfile as a template to export your environment if it adjusts to your needs!
 For that, you should add to it the name of the packages included in your environment (instead of the included pytest) and save it as a text file without an extension named "dockerfile" (i.e. the file should be named "dockerfile" not "dockerfile.txt" or anything else, otherwise docker will not recognize it.)

 {{% codeblock %}}

 Example dockerfile - Template

 ```dockerfile
 FROM continuumio/miniconda3
 RUN conda install jupyter
 RUN pip install <your-packages>
 RUN mkdir /your-env